Tag: CanadaRemembers

 This blog post pays tribute to Canada’s vital role in D-Day, a historical momentous event.
 Notably, the number of our nation’s Second World War veterans has declined.

-Tomorrow might be one of the last commemorations of the nation’s Second World War veterans, marking a significant milestone in our history
+Tomorrow is one of the last commemorations of the nation’s Second World War veterans, marking a significant milestone in our history

 As the 75th anniversary of D-Day approaches, much coverage has focused on the importance of the Normandy campaign to the end of the Second World War.